On subgroups of Brin-Thompson groups $nV$: Embedding into

 \end{example}

-The procedure which will be generalized to obtain a root of $h$ of order $2$, is described as follows.
-Divide the dyadic block with a single member vertically into two subblocks and squeeze $D$ to the right half in order to obtain $D_1$ and similarly, we divide the single dyadic block vertically into two subblocks and squeeze $R$ to the left half to obtain $R_1$.
-Giving labelings by combining that of $h$ and a rotation of order $2$ in the horizontal direction, we obtain the resulted block pair $(D_1, R_1)$.
+Divide the dyadic block with a single member vertically into two subblocks and squeeze $S$ to the right half in order to obtain $S_1$ and similarly, we divide the single dyadic block vertically into two subblocks and squeeze $T$ to the left half to obtain $T_1$.
+Giving labelings by combining that of $h$ and a rotation of order $2$ in the horizontal direction, we obtain the resulted block pair $(S_1, T_1)$.

-\begin{theorem} The group $nV$ contains a subgroup isomorphic to the additive group of the dyadic rationals $\mathbb{Z}[1/2]$ if $n \geq 2$.
-In particular, it contains elements of infinite order having roots with arbitrarily large order. \end{theorem} \begin{proof} Since there is an obvious ascending sequence $V_2 < V_3 < \cdots$, it is sufficient to prove this for $2V$.
-The example \ref{Ex:Root} with primitive idea of the construction, we could further squeeze the dyadic blocks in the block pair that represent $h_{i-1}$ to obtain $h_{i}$ as in Figure \ref{Fig:Roots}.
+We now define the following sequence of dyadic blocks in order to construct a sequence of roots that we need later on.

-The order $2$ root $h_{i}$ of $h_{i-1}$ here is obtained by squeezing the ``vertical shifting part" and enlarging the ``horizontal sliding part".
-By dividing the horizontal part of the block pair by $2^i$ parts, and letting $h_{i}$ be the element which generates a ``vertical shifting" at the central vertical line, we obtain $(h_i)^2 = h_{i-1}$.
-The sequence of elements $\{h_{i}\}_{i \in \mathbb{Z}}$ being constructed above forms the additive group of dyadic rationals $\mathbb{Z}[1/2]$. \end{proof}
+\begin{definition}[$L_k$] We take a dyadic block with a single member and divide it into two vertical parts, then we obtain $L_2$.
+Then we divid the left half of $L_2$ again vertically into half and we obtain $L_3$.
+By repeating this process we obtain a dyadic block with $k$ vertical subblocks and denoted it by $L_k$ (see Figure \ref{Fig:block}).